Skip to Content

 Regardless of what you choose, Lake Wanaka is sure to keep you busy and impress you!

-Related Read: Make sure to uncover the hidden Diamond Lake Walk in Wanaka
+Related Read: Make sure to uncover the hidden Diamond Lake Walk in Wanaka!

-Hit the Slopes in Winter
+Hit the slopes in winter

 Where to stay in Wanaka

 Staying in Wanaka will be sure to fulfill your wishes for calm and relaxation.
-There is beauty to be found in every corner of this town, especially during the summer when the flowers are in bloom and the tourists being to make their way in.
+There is beauty to be found in every corner of this town, especially during the summer when the flowers are in bloom and the tourists begin to make their way in.
 When planning where to stay in Wanaka you can choose to be on the water’s edge near town or tucked away on a more laid-back property.

 The Luxury Lakeview Vista Apartments will provide that water view you’ve been dreaming of and can comfortably accommodate 8 adults across three bedrooms.
 Enjoy a soak in the private hot tub off the bedroom while looking out at the stunning landscapes.